simonlotzkar/1800_20233_17/README.md

 ## 4. Complete setup/installion/usage
 The app is ready straight away for viewing, but to submit data users must sign up for an account.
 This can be done from any page using the website's navbar.

-## 5. Bugs, Limitations, and Security Risks
+## 5. Bugs and Limitations
-Here are some known bugs, limitations, and security risks:
+Here are some known bugs and limitations:
 * [Bug] When displaying last updated, adds a comma before "ago" (eg. 10 minutes, ago)
-* [Bug] Decatrouble achievement awarded even after earning it
-* [Bug] Restaurant displays in order of users then time, when it should just be based off time
+* [Bug] Restaurant displays in order of users THEN by time, when it should just be based off time
-* [Bug] Update log in profile page doesn't update when deleting updates
+* [Bug] Update log in profile page and restaurant page doesn't update when deleting updates, NO ALERT
-* [SecurityRisk] Github commits contain api key!!!
+* [Bug] New updates aren't shown on catalog or home page until refresh, YES ALERT
-* [Limitation] Last updated and status don't change after deleting updates => replace lastUpdated and status fields with listeners that iterate through the update collection to determine last updated and status
+* [Bug] Last updated and status don't change after deleting updates
+    * => replace lastUpdated and status fields with listeners that iterate through the update collection to determine last updated and status
-* [Limitation] If the user denies or doesnt have geolocation, breaks app => display restaurants without distance information if the user's geolocation fails
+* [Bug] If the user denies or doesnt have geolocation, breaks app
+    * => display restaurants without distance information (random sort) if the user's geolocation fails
 * [Limitation] Each update has an upvote/downvote number field and an upvoterID/downvoterID array field, this is redundant.
-    => can be simplified to just the latter.
+    * => can be simplified to just the latter.
 The score can be simply found by counting the number of voterIDs.
-* [Limitation] Code is repeated for displaying restaurant cards 3 times: 1. for unfiltered display on catalog, 2. for filtered display on catalog, and 3. for short display on home
-    => Refactor into single function with parameters that change behavior
-* [Bug] New updates aren't shown on catalog or home page until refresh

 ## 5. Future Features
 * Expanding from just icecream machines to all products (eg. smoothies)